githubEdit

 A service job link references a service job and contains an array, nextServiceJobLinks, that points to any subsequent job links.
 This nested structure within a linked service job maps the execution sequence of all related service jobs.

-The system automatically creates a linked service job when the first service job in a sequence is created; it cannot be created manually.
+The system automatically creates a linked service job when the first service job in a sequence is created.
+It can't be created manually.
 However, users can add new service job links to an existing linked service job to customize the workflow.

 Inherited line items